CalebBertrand/fullstack_dev_roadmap/roadmap.md

 	* `merge` - just a conceptual understanding is fine, since you only need this one when working with others
 	* Other very helpful ones are `status` and `stash`
 * You should be able to to basic things in the unix (mac and linux) command line like change folders (`cd`), list the files in the current folder (`ls`), create a folder (`mkdir`), make a file ( `touch`) and clear the terminal display `clear`.
 A lot of these work in windows too.
 Other useful commands are `ping`, `nano`, `pwd`, `find`, `rm`, `cat`
 * **Debugger** - not learning to use the debugger is like trying to push a nail into wood with your bare hands when a hammer is within reach.
-It's not that hard and it will save you rediculous ammounts of time
+It's not that hard and it will save you ridiculous ammounts of time
 	* Also play around with the "watch" feature of your debugger.
 You can type any expression into the watch and the expression will be evaluated.

 # Level 1: Learning the Ropes

 These are things that I would aim to learn in the first year of either internships or junior development.
+It's tailored to full-stack development, so this would be different for say, embedded iot or game development.

 ## High Level Concepts